To many of us, the word “risk” has a negative connotation.

 For many investors, the risk that they are concerned about is downside risk or the risk that a security can suffer a decline in value if market conditions change.

-Unlike standard deviation, this measure of risk ignores volatility which leads to positive results, and only focuses on volatility that leads to negative results.
+Unlike standard deviation, this measure of risk ignores volatility, which leads to positive results, and only focuses on volatility, which leads to negative results.

 The formula for Semi-Deviation is similar to that of Standard Deviation, but it uses a form of return threshold instead.